Advantages of working with a translation agency

 There are several reasons why large, low paying and unprofessional agencies are able to dominate the translation industry:

-– Many agencies do not invest in training their project managers.
-This lack of training means that they will often agree to unrealistic deadlines just to please the client and their employer.
-Nor do they know the appropriate questions to ask their client in order to meet that client’s needs
+– Many agencies don’t invest in training their project managers.
+This lack of training means that they’ll often agree to unrealistic deadlines just to please the client and their employer.
+Nor do they know the appropriate questions to ask their client to meet that client’s needs

-If you are a translator you should also get recommendations from colleagues and form an impression of how an agency works before agreeing to work with them.
-Do research into the rates typically being charged for your language combination and specialisation.
+If you’re a translator, you should also get recommendations from colleagues and form an impression of how an agency works before agreeing to work with them.
+Research the rates typically being charged for your language combination and specialisation.
 Above all, stick to your principles if you think an agency is trying to underpay you or set too tight a deadline.

 Translation agencies can be of great benefit to both clients and translators.
 However, you need to do your research before choosing one which best meets your needs.